rondale-sc/image_viewer/readme.md

 Robert Jackson [rjackson](https://github.com/rjackson) came up with the idea  a long while ago and together we wrote the initial rendition of the script which is still used on multiple production sites.

+---

-You for reading this all the way through.
+Thank you for reading this all the way through.
 Please fork, use, and enjoy this project.
 I've had a great time working on it, and I hope that you will find it useful.